jordanlarot/camera_watchdog/README.md

 - ✅ **Works:** Camera freezes, device becomes unresponsive while plugged into the same USB port
 - ❌ **Doesn't work:** Camera unplugged and reconnected to a *different* USB port

+**Why:**
-**Why:** The script uses USB bus IDs (like `3-2:1.0`) which are tied to physical USB ports.
+The script uses USB bus IDs (like `3-2:1.0`) which are tied to physical USB ports.
 If you reconnect a camera to a different port, it gets a new bus ID, breaking the mapping.

 **Future Solutions:**
 - Use persistent device identifiers (serial numbers, vendor/product IDs)
 - Implement udev rules for cross-port tracking

+2. ⚠️ **Manual Refresh Required After Rebind**

+Even when the watchdog successfully rebinds a camera, the teleop software won’t automatically reinitialize the video stream.
+You’ll need to manually refresh or restart the teleop interface to restore the live feed.

+**Why:**
+The rebind resets the USB driver connection at the OS level, but the teleop software still holds the old file descriptor to the previous /dev/videoX stream.
+Until it’s reopened, no new frames are received.

+**Workaround:**
+- After a rebind event, refresh or restart the teleop website.
+- Long-term fix: add automatic stream reinitialization logic in the teleop layer.

 ## Requirements